 5.4 Review the effectiveness of the strategic plan.

-Explaining the importance of scanning business environments in making strategic decisions of organisation.
+Explaining the importance of scanning business environments in making strategic organizational decisions.

-Business environment e.g. definition, features, characteristics, types; distinctions between culture and organisational environment; key components of organisational environment; organisational environment basics; internal environment e.g. working capacities, employment relations, job satisfaction; external factors e.g. beneficiaries identification, consumer group demands; ways to meet those demands; contractors; stakeholders; shareholders; suppliers; general workforce; competitor success directions; links of influential factors e.g. social, political, technological; organisational commitment e.g. short term, medium and long term; competitor analysis; designing of products or services; influence measurement; organisational environment improvement.
+Business environment, e.g., definition, features, characteristics, types; distinctions between culture and organizational environment; critical components of the organizational environment; corporate environment basics; internal environment, e.g., working capacities, employment relations, job satisfaction; external factors, e.g., beneficiaries identification, consumer group demands; ways to meet those demands; contractors; stakeholders; shareholders; suppliers; general workforce; competitor success directions; links of influential factors, e.g., social, political, technological; organizational commitment, e.g., short term, medium and long term; competitor analysis; designing of products or services; influence measurement; corporate environment improvement.

-Using a variety of tools to critically analyse external business environment:
+Using a variety of tools to analyze the external business environment critically:

 Course Coverage:

-Business environment dynamics e.g. definition, characteristics, changes; basics of business environment; organisational environment e.g. benchmark, liability, elasticity, intelligibility, commitment of team, management practices impact; effectiveness and efficiency effects; tools of analysis; threats and opportunities analysis; SWOT (strengths, weaknesses, opportunities, threats) analysis; market analysis, consumer survey; competitor identification; market research; data and information analysis.
+Business environment dynamics, e.g., definition, characteristics, changes; basics of business environment; organizational environment, e.g., benchmark, liability, elasticity, intelligibility, commitment of the team, management practices impact; effectiveness and efficiency effects; tools of analysis; threats and opportunities analysis; SWOT (strengths, weaknesses, opportunities, threats) analysis; market analysis, consumer survey; competitor identification; market research; data and information analysis.

-Using a variety of tools to critically analyse internal business environment:
+Using a variety of tools to analyze the internal business environment critically:

 Course Coverage:

-Internal organisational environment e.g. definition, types, features and changes; internal management analysis; employee and management review; efficient communication rationale; strength analysis; weaknesses analysis; resource analysis; pricing strategies; strategic drift; product analysis; product life cycle analysis.
+Internal organizational environment, e.g., definition, types, features, and changes; internal management analysis; employee and management review; efficient communication rationale; strength analysis; weaknesses analysis; resource analysis; pricing strategies; strategic drift; product analysis; product life cycle analysis.

-To review the position of an organisation in its current market:
+To review the position of an organization in its current market:

-Market situation analysis; organisational position measurement; strategic business planning tools; e.g. SWOT (strength, weakness, opportunity and threats) analysis; Porter’s Five Forces Analysis; value chain analysis; Boston growth-share (BCG) matrix; market equilibrium; market share; sustainable competitive advantage.
+Market situation analysis; organizational position measurement; strategic business planning tools; e.g., SWOT (strength, weakness, opportunity, and threats) analysis; Porter’s Five Forces Analysis; value chain analysis; Boston growth-share (BCG) matrix; market equilibrium; market share; sustainable competitive advantage.

-To analyse the effects of exiting plans on organisation:
+To analyze the effects of existing plans on the organization:

-Organisational planning effects; organisational agreement between several organisations; communication with stakeholders; organisational planning development; objectives led management; guidelines; action planning; strategic and structure fit; Business Process Re- engineering; performance appraisal; policy development; systems of communication; realignment and focus.
+Organizational planning effects; organizational agreement between several organizations; communication with stakeholders; organizational planning development; objectives led management; guidelines; action planning; strategic and structure fit; Business Process Re-engineering; performance appraisal; policy development; systems of communication; realignment and focus.

-Identify and analyse mandatory competency and competitive advances of an organisation:
+Identify and analyze mandatory competency and competitive advances of an organization:

-Competitive advantage identification; economies of scope and scale; product or service life measurement; internal statistics and surveys; measures for monitoring and evaluating; emergent and unrealised strategy; globalisation effects; resources analysis; mandatory skills and competences; experience curves; comparative analysis.
+Competitive advantage identification; economies of scope and scale; product or service life measurement; internal statistics and surveys; measures for monitoring and evaluating; emergent and unrealized strategy; globalization effects; resources analysis; mandatory skills and competencies; experience curves; comparative analysis.

-Discussing relationship between, corporate, business and operational strategies:
+Discussing the relationship between corporate, business, and operational strategies:

-Strategic relationships e.g. concepts, application and changing trends; corporate strategies; business strategies; operational strategies; effective communication; strategy formulation; strategic drift; strategic options review; benchmarking; competitor analysis; benefit-cost analysis; information review; organisational value consistency; position in markets; market share; globalisation effect; impacts of technological advancements.
+Strategic relationships, e.g.,., concepts, application, and changing trends; corporate strategies; business strategies; operational processes; effective communication; strategy formulation; strategic drift; strategic options review; benchmarking; competitor analysis; benefit-cost analysis; information review; organization value consistency; position in markets; market share; globalization effect; impacts of technological advancements.

-Use various models and tools to develop strategic options for an organisation:
+Use various models and tools to develop strategic options for an organization:

-Strategic models, e.g. identification, uses and effectiveness; Mintzberg’s strategies e.g. emergent and deliberate; Ansoff matrix strategies; balanced mandatory card analysis; sensitivity analysis; organisational integration; merger and acquisition; gap analysis; product portfolio.
+Strategic models, e.g., Identification, uses, and effectiveness; Mintzberg’s strategies, e.g., emergent and deliberate; Ansoff matrix strategies; balanced mandatory card analysis; sensitivity analysis; organizational integration; merger and acquisition; gap analysis; product portfolio.

 Analyse and decide strategic and business strategic options:

-Strategic options e.g. basics and organisation led applications; potential option review; business ethics; good practices; effective participation of stakeholders; diversity management; organisational environment consideration; awareness raising; objectives settings; strategic alliance; benchmarking; leadership.
+Strategic options, e.g., basics and organization-led applications; potential option review; business ethics; good practices; effective participation of stakeholders; diversity management; organizational environment consideration; awareness raising; objectives settings; strategic alliance; benchmarking; leadership.

-Developing appropriate vision, mission and strategic goals for an organisation:
+Developing appropriate vision, mission, and strategic goals for an organization:

-Situational analysis; setting vision and mission targets; understanding organisational values; business environment outlining; conceptualising stakeholders.
+Situational analysis; setting vision and mission targets; understanding organizational values; business environment outlining; conceptualizing stakeholders.

 Proposing a suitable structure: stakeholders:

-identification, role analysis; comprehensive target setting for a business organisation; motivation to participate in strategic planning; strategy formulation; strategy implementation; monitoring and evaluation of stakeholders’ performance.
+Identification, role analysis, comprehensive target setting for a business organization, motivation to participate in strategic planning, strategy formulation, strategy implementation, monitoring, and evaluation of stakeholders’ performance.

-Developing an agreed strategy plan that addresses all resource implications due to new action plan:
+Developing an agreed strategy plan that addresses all resource implications due to the new action plan:

-Organisational culture analysis; understanding basic values of a business organisation e.g. cultural, ethical, social, economic, business; SMART (specific, measurable, achievable, realistic, time-based) target selection; resource audit; risk analysis.
+Organizational culture analysis; understanding fundamental values of a business organization, e.g., cultural, ethical, social, economic, business; SMART (specific, measurable, achievable, realistic, time-based) target selection; resource audit; risk analysis.

 Carrying out force field analysis:

-Organisational changes e.g. definitions, processes, patterns; the identification of change forces; roles of change forces; factor identification; impact of globalisation.
+Organizational changes, e.g., definitions, processes, patterns; the identification of change forces; roles of change forces; factor identification; the impact of globalization.

 Using various change management models:

-Change management models e.g. identification, selection and use; in order to implement any change in an organisation; Lewin’s Change Management Model; McKinsey 7-S Model; Kotter’s 8 Step Change Model.
+Change management models, e.g., identification, selection, and use, to implement any organizational change; Lewin’s Change Management Model; McKinsey 7-S Model; Kotter’s 8-Step Change Model.

 Acquiring leadership and change agent skills:

-Change agent skills e g, identification, appropriate selection and application; implementing a strategic change in an organisation; right attitude; appropriate knowledge; leadership and skills.
+Change agent skills e, e.g., identification, appropriate selection,d application, implementing a strategic change in an organization, the right attitude, relevant knowledge, leadership, and abilities.

-To develop a time schedule for implementation of the plans:
+To develop a schedule for the implementation of the plans:

 Time requirement for planning implementation; time allocation for planning; time management; time scheduling; planning implementation timetable.

-To develop key success factors in order to monitor the implementation of the strategic plan:
+To develop key success factors to monitor the implementation of the strategic plan:

-Success factors definition; success factors identification; successful strategic plan monitoring; planning implementation; evaluation and monitoring of control system; cascading and dissemination process.
+Success factors definition; success factors identification; successful strategic plan monitoring; planning implementation; control system evaluation and monitoring; cascading and dissemination process.

 Core texts: